dangeredwolf/ModernDeck/README.md

 3. Click "Load unpacked extension..."

-4. Select the "com.dangeredwolf.TweetDeckEnhancer" folder
+4. Select the "ModernDeck" folder

 5. If all is well it'll load!